-Google Keyword Research.
-Amazon is probably the best place to start your keyword research, since more than 80% of people shopping online start their searches there.
+Amazon is probably the best place to start your keyword research, since 57% of consumers shopping online start their searches there.

-However, Google is the granddaddy of all search engines, so you can also search for keywords using the Google Keyword Planner.
+However, Google is a great place to do keyword research using their free Google Keyword Planner.
 Since Google offers up information on its own keywords, you can see monthly search volume, seasonal trends, and even advertising costs for those keywords.
-And it’s all free!

 Accounting/Profit Tracking Tools

-Fortunately, we have a tool called Fetcher that takes all of that data and makes it easy to understand.
+Fortunately, we have a feature called Sales Analytics that takes all of that data and makes it easy to understand.
 It’s incredibly easy to use, integrates directly into your Amazon Seller Central account, and tracks your Amazon FBA profits.

-Amazon Seller App.
-Warning!
-If you download Amazon’s seller app, chances are you’ll become addicted to checking it once every 10 minutes.
-I know I do!
-The Amazon seller app lets you see your Amazon orders the moment they come in.
+The Amazon Seller app lets you see your Amazon orders the moment they come in.
 You can also check your inventory levels, sales history, seller communications and more.
-But yeah, you’ll definitely get addicted!
+You can even use it when sourcing products to sell via retail arbitrage with the built in barcode scanner.

 Thanks for reading!